juliankim/awesome-web/README.md

 * [roadmap.sh](https://roadmap.sh/roadmaps) - Roadmaps for things to learn to become sufficient frontend developer, backend developer, DevOps and so on.
 ### Web Design
 * [behance.net](https://www.behance.net/galleries/xd) - Go from idea to prototype faster with XD, the all-in-one tool for designing websites and mobile apps.
+* [saaslandingpage.com](https://saaslandingpage.com/) - Discover the best 330 landing page examples created by top-class SaaS companies, and get ideas and inspiration for your next design project.
 ### Article
 * [Stop using isLoading booleans](https://kentcdodds.com/blog/stop-using-isloading-booleans) - react practice